Necessities: Rashaun Richardson

 Zayyar: What made you gravitate towards vintage rathan than, let’s say, high fashion?

 Rashaun: I have gone through my fair share of expensive brand items such as Saint Laurent, Raf Simons and Margiela.
 I found it to be a very expensive habit and not as fulfilling as I would have hoped.
 While researching what inspired my favorite designer pieces, I had an epiphany – why not buy the original reference pieces?

 So far, I feel that vintage is a more unique, environmentally friendly alternative to a wasteful clothing industry.
 Recently, I have been obsessed with military garments because of their hyper-functionality and every item having a story.

 Zayyar: Where do you look for inspiration for photography and who are some of your favourite photographers?

-Rashaun: Throughout the day I am constantly visualizing my surroundings for potential photographs and projects.
+Rashaun: Throughout the day I am constantly visualising my surroundings for potential photographs and projects.
 I think it is important to be situationally aware, especially if you are a street photographer.
 I also curate a mood board on instagram if anything catches my eye.
-In terms of my favorite photographers, John Divola and Glen Luchford are definitely up there.
+In terms of my favourite photographers, John Divola and Glen Luchford are definitely up there.